Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 If you cannot swallow the tablets, you can dissolve them in a small amount of water.
-Do not crush the tablets.
-Drop them into 50 ml of water and stir until they dissolve.
-Drink them straight away.
-Half fill the glass again with water and drink this too.
+Drop them into 50ml of water and stir until they dissolve.
+Drink this straight away.
+Half-fill the glass with water again and drink this too.

 If you forget to take your tablets, do not take a double dose.
-If there is more than 12 hours until your next dose, take your tablets as soon as you remember.
+If there are more than 12 hours until your next dose, take your tablets as soon as you remember.

-If there is less than 12 hours until your next dose, do not take any tablets.
+If there are less than 12 hours until your next dose, do not take any tablets.
 Take your next dose at the usual time and let your doctor or nurse know.

 Other things to remember about your tablets:

 - Keep them safe, somewhere that children cannot see or reach them.